 The teapot is on the smaller side, but its capacity is sufficient for personal use; you can expect to brew about two to three cups at a time.
 Avid tea drinkers or customers who often host parties will be pleased to know that Sweese makes a nearly identical teapot at 40 ounces—the main difference is that the larger teapot does not include an infuser.

-Users give this teapot glowing reviews.
-Some of the highest praise is for its value for money, while others mention that the item makes an excellent gift.
+This particular teapot is praised for its value for money and also makes an excellent gift.
 One thing to keep in mind is that the porcelain material is durable but not entirely resistant to chips and scratches.

 If you are looking for an everyday teapot that can hold a few mugs worth of warm brew, then this is your pick.
 This model holds three to four cups of tea in borosilicate glass so durable that you can put it directly on a gas stovetop.
 When the stainless steel parts are removed it can also go in the microwave to warm up your tea when it cools down a little.
 An added bonus is that it's dishwasher safe, so you can easily clean it after a long day.

 Anyone who has ever poured hot water out of a teapot knows that burns do happen, but this item's lid is designed to stay cool so your fingers stay safe.
 And the ergonomic handle allows for a firm grip while holding the pot while the spout is spill free.
-The vast majority of reviews for this teapot are five stars, with positive comments like "lightweight and stylish" and "for such money I got a well made and great looking teapot!"
+Buyers also described this teapot as well-made, lightweight and stylish.

 This handcrafted glass teapot can be placed on the stovetop as well as in the microwave.
 At 45 ounces, this is a larger version of Hiware's 27-ounce glass teapot.
 Designed with a non-dripping spout and an open round handle, this pot is made from heat-resistant borosilicate glass that the manufacturer makes durable enough for everyday use.
-Reviewers call this pot "beautiful, sturdier than it looks" and "elegant."
+Buyers described "beautiful, sturdier than it looks" and "elegant."